huggingface/blog/quanto-introduction.md

  </center>
 </div>

-These results are obtained without applying any Post-Training-Optimization algorithm like [hqq](https://mobiusml.github.io/hqq_blog/) or [AWQ](https://github.com/mit-han-lab/llm-awq), and they are already very promising.
+These results are obtained without applying any Post-Training-Optimization algorithm like [hqq](https://mobiusml.github.io/hqq_blog/) or [AWQ](https://github.com/mit-han-lab/llm-awq).
-Stay tuned for updates as we will start including some optimizers.

 The graph below gives the latency per-token measured on an NVIDIA A100 GPU.